discslab-dl-bench/Instructions/README.md

 -	Go to `/dl-bench` and create a directory with your username

-In this directory, you can clone the repositories, esp. the traces and dlio which you will mainly be working on.
+In this directory, you can clone the repositories, including the various workloads you may want to run, the traces and dlio.
+Get them from our organisation repository https://github.com/discslab-dl-bench

 The data for most the workloads is very large however and so we will share copies of them.
 You can find on `sdb1` mounted on `/raid`.
 The data for the various workloads is in `/raid/data`.